 A graduate in mechanical engineering is prepared for advanced studies in the field as well as in a variety of other disciplines, including law, medicine, and business administration.
 Perhaps most important to graduates are the problem-solving strategies and thinking processes acquired in the study of mechanical engineering that help one to succeed in any area of endeavor.

 Any student may choose to major in mechanical engineering and to enroll in all classes in the preprofessional program (items 1 and 2 under BS Mechanical Engineering Major Requirements).

 Students must be accepted into the professional program before they may take the professional Me En core or technical electives (items 4 and 5 in major requirements).
-To apply, students must have completed the following four courses at a college or university (neither AP nor concurrent enrollment credit meet this requirement):
+To apply, students must have completed the following five courses at a college or university with an accredited engineering program (neither AP nor concurrent enrollment credit meet this requirement):

 Professional program application forms are available in the college advisement center.

 On gaining acceptance into the professional program, students must maintain a minimum university cumulative grade point average of 2.0.
 No more than 6 credit hours of grades below C– in major courses may be applied toward graduation.
 A professional program course may not be retaken more than once.